 A St Bridget’s child will leave our school having a sound knowledge and understanding of the physical world around them.

 Our teaching of Geography is enriched by a wide range of opportunities to visit to places of geographical significance.
 Our unique position in the heart of West Cumbria means our KS2 children are able to experience river work at Ennerdale, studying a range of mountains including Scafell Pike in the Wasdale Valley and immersive Stone Age workshops at "Wood Matters" Windermere.
 Our youngest children in the Early Years are able to take a trip on "The Ratty" at Eskdale to experience journeys and understand their local area.
-Children in KS1 enjoy learning about our rugged coastline at St Bees.
+They also enjoy learning about our rugged coastline at St Bees.
+Our KS1 children explore the changes on our local high street in Egremont and the features of the historical harbour in Whitehaven.
 By enriching our children's geographical experiences they are well placed to develop a strong understanding of the physical and human features around them and their place in the world.

 Geography Curriculum Overview